-The WYDOT PEL study assigned this project a high priority.
-WYDOT has worked closely with a local steering committee to develop plans for both the bridge replacement and intersection design including consideration of prioritization of bus movement through the intersection.
-Plan completion and reconstruction of the bridge and intersection are anticipated prior to the ITP 2024 update.
+The WYDOT PEL study assigned this project a high priority. ~~WYDOT has worked closely with a local steering committee to develop plans for both the bridge replacement and intersection design including consideration of prioritization of bus movement through the intersection.
+Plan completion and reconstruction of the bridge and intersection are anticipated prior to the ITP 2024 update and identified five design options, including a roundabout, for further analysis.
+Planning and conceptual design of this intersection will take into account the feasibility of, and design requirements for, extending the BRT/HOV corridor from WY-22 to Teton Village.~~